Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Depending on your answer, you may prefer some plant-based milks over others.

-We recommend looking for barista-specific versions of all of these are milk alternatives and the best milk alternative for coffee, if possible.
+We recommend looking for barista-specific versions of all these milk alternatives, as well as the best milk alternative for coffee.

 This is because they are more similar to regular dairy milk, which is a suspension of fat, protein and carbohydrates.

-Most plant-based alternatives just don't have these, as they're a simple suspension of ground nuts, soy, oats, etc in water.
+Most plant-based alternatives don't have these, as they're a simple suspension of ground nuts, soy, oats, etc, in water.

-So when you add them to coffee, the acidity of the coffee makes them curdle.
+So when you add them to coffee, the coffee's acidity causes them to curdle.

 However, plant-based milks for baristas have added suspension and stability regulators.